 I work in an integrative and holistic way.
 Simply, Integrative means that I work with my intuition, body awareness and theory knowledge, to support you in finding your way through your difficulties and finding your own answers.

-Humanistic means that my primary focus is on being with you, the client, as a human being, responding to what you uniquely bring, and supporting you to find your own way forward.
+Humanistic means that my primary focus is on being with you, the client, as a human being, responding to what you uniquely bring, and supporting you to find a way forward.

 This approach assists me with gaining an insight into your dilemma and how you deal with this.

-With a holistic view I am interested in how our body energy could be affecting any health issue, I am mindful of the link between our mind and body.
+With a holistic view I am also interested in how our body energy could be affecting any health issue, I am mindful of the link between our mind and body.
 Being spiritually awake and fascinated by people and their behaviour, I treat every human being individually.

-I have experience with clients who wished to address issues in self-harm, suicidal thoughts, unresolved grief, addiction, family difficulties, relationship issues, low self-esteem, anxiety, bereavement and trauma.
+I have experience with clients who wished to address issues in self-harm, suicidal thoughts, unresolved grief, addiction and 12 Step recovery, family difficulties, relationship issues, low self-esteem, anxiety, bereavement, loss, and trauma.

 For a number of years I counselled adults with fertility loss and pregnancy issues at Hope's Place in Bristol

 Depending on what you seek, I can provide short-term or long-term work.